valdasm/dev-puzzle/README.md

 * Filter based on cloud provider

 ### TODO

 * Services analytics-jupyter; analytics-python don't have corresponding services, thus are missing in view.
 * Add json data validation test; execute on travis build
 * Description and links for all services
 * There should be at least one mapping for every service
 * Landing page (nice images, link to WHY post, example of mappings)
+* D3.JS relationships graph
+* Create instruction how to contribute (service, mappings files)

 ### Doing
 * Blog post Welcome To Dev Puzzle
 * Listing all services, Azure first and add corresponding AWS

 ### Done
+[x] Message when mappings are not available.

+[x] Fix templates to use template structure.
+Currently you use plain structure without indentations.

 [x] Setup custom domain, build, deployment, HTTPS

 ### Dismissed